rpgreview/papersandpaychecks/cow-orkers.md

 Prime Requisite: Perception
 Starting Age: 15+2d4
 Profession Skills: Athletics (stamina)., Melee., Swim., Ride., Survival., Knowledge (General)., Missiles, Insight., Sense (various)

+Description: Eschewing the comforts of civilisation in favour of the rough and rugged lifestyle of a leaky shack, a few old skins for blankets, and an astounding lack of personal hygeine, the Ranger is a well-known kook who lives away from most other people in preference to the company of wild beasts, which inevitably leads to many jokes about their sexual preferences.
+This is not helped by the fact that a great number of their perks are based around seemingly magical abilities to establish friendships with animals and communicate with them.
+Stil, jokes aside, the Ranger is definitely the go-to person if you want to need to travel through dangerous wilds - and there is plenty of that in the Generic Fantasy world.

 | Level | Wage     | Perks		|
 |-------|----------|--------------------|